Looking for family Summer Solstice Celebration ideas and inspiration?

 It can be hard to quieten and commit when life is bursting and busy.

-The solstice is still recognised as an important yearly marker and is celebrated in many countries throughout the world.
+The Summer Solstice is still recognised as an important yearly marker and is celebrated in many countries throughout the world.

 This time of celebration invites us to come together, to play, to celebrate, to grow while the sun shines.

-Here are some Summer Solstice Celebration ideas you may like to do to celebrate with your family during the summer season, summer solstice when Christmas and New Years celebrations take the spotlight:
+Here are some easy ideas to celebrate the Solstice, at a time when Christmas and New Years celebrations take the spotlight:

 Heading to the garden is so rewarding this time of year.
 What is growing now?